Jerry-GK/ClearC/ReadMe.md

 You can compile and run them for test.

 The root also has some test script for linux / macos.

+`./rebuild.sh` is to regenerate lexer.cpp and parser.cpp, and compile, get executable file ./build/clearc

+`./redemo.sh` is to recompile project and  use clearc to compile, link and run ./test/demo/demo.cc

+`./retest_basic.sh` is recompile project, test all cases in ./test/basic.

 ## References